Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/shader.md

 ## Foliage Shader

-The foliage shader can be used to animate leaves of trees and bushes, though you may be able to utilize it for other materials that swivel in the gusts of wind.
+The foliage shader can be used to animate trees and bushes, though you may be able to utilize it for other materials that swivel in the gusts of wind.
 In this section, we will showcase how to apply the foliage shader on a tree model and how to fine-tune it to get a good result.

 <video width="100%" controls loop autoplay>
   <source src="/videos/shader_foliage.mp4" type="video/mp4">